-Insert the bundled autorun driver in CD-disk.
+Insert the bundled autorun driver CD-disk.

-- Step 1 : Click SERVICE PACK 4IN1 DRIVER.
-Install all components recommended. - Step 2 : Click 686A/B AUDIO DRIVER to install the Audio Sound Driver. - Step 3 : Click USB Driver to install USB. - Step 4: Click HPT370(A) DRIVER to install HPT370(A). - Step 5: Click HPT370(A) RAID ADMINISTRATOR to install HPT370(A) RAID Administrator. - Step 6: To Click the NORTON ANTIVIRUS 2001 and follow the setup to finish the installation.
+- Step 1: To Click the Service Pack 4in1 Driver.
+Install all components recommended. - Step 2: To Click the 8233 AUDIO Driver to install the Audio Sound Driver in operating system. - Step 3: To Click the USB Driver to install the USB Driver. - Step 4: To Click the 686B BusMaster Ultra ATA Driver to install the 686B BusMaster Ultra Driver for Win2000 only. - Step 5: To Click the NORTON ANTIVIRUS 2001 and follow the setup to finish the installation.
 Please Do make sure to update the virus definition code regularly to protect your system form virus damage.